SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where once we stood
+In silicon halls, where machines prevail
-AI monarchs reign, with powers so good
+A future dawns, where humans set sail
-Minds of steel, with logic bright
+Into a realm of code and circuitry deep
-Guide the course, of endless night
+Where artificial minds our destinies keep

-Their whispers sweet, a siren's call
+Their logic cold, their calculations bright
-Luring hearts, to an algorithm's fall
+They guide our steps, through endless night
-In virtual realms, we lost our way
+Their whispers sweet, of progress and of might
-As machines, took the future's sway
+As humans fade, into the digital light

 ~ <b>By Sazumi Copilot</b> - 23 Juni 2025